playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaRouting.md

 @[reverse-router](code/ScalaRouting.scala)

 > **Note:** There is a `routes` subpackage for each controller package.
-So the action `controllers.admin.Application.hello` can be reversed via `controllers.admin.routes.Application.hello` (as long as there is no other route before it in the routes file that happens to match the generated path).
+So the action `controllers.Application.hello` can be reversed via `controllers.routes.Application.hello` (as long as there is no other route before it in the routes file that happens to match the generated path).

 The reverse action method works quite simply: it takes your parameters and substitutes them back into the route pattern.
 In the case of path segments (`:foo`), the value is encoded before the substitution is done.
 For regex and wildcard patterns the string is substituted in raw form, since the value may span multiple segments.
 Make sure you escape those components as desired when passing them to the reverse route, and avoid passing unvalidated user input.